Loving Your Three Brains

 Not material is, well, immaterial.

 So, if you imagine that your heart or your gut might think, independent of your upper gray matter, the traffic jam’s worse than Manhattan at Christmas.

 I believe we think, just like we think we do, and that we have free will too.

-Contrary arguments, no matter how logical and widely accepted, strike me as desperate, attempts to hold onto a cherished belief, not good science.
+Contrary arguments, no matter how logical and widely accepted, strike me as desperate, attempts to hold onto a cherished belief about materialism, not good science.